pirateking92/teamtarot/frontend/README.md

 Backend
 - controllers: This directory hold the logic behing incomming HTTP requests, interacts with models and generates responses
-- env: Holds functionality for loading environment variables for one or more files
+- env: Holds functionality for loading environment variables
 - models: Defines the properties of the tarot cards allowing for manipulaton of the tarot cards within the application
 - routes: This contains files that define API endpoints and map them to corresponding controllers
 - services: Holds functions for fetching tarot card data from an external API and interpreting them using the OpenAI API